A (probably too long) MUSICAL BIOGRAPHY

 Other Singers, Shelley’s Songs

 Besides being featured on his own CDs, Shelley’s songs have popped up in the repertoires of performers at home and abroad, and on playlists of radio programs in the U.S., Canada, the U.K. and Australia.
 Shelley was proud to learn that “Fa-Sol-La,” about a novice’s encounter with shape note singing, circulated informally on tape and by telephone among singers throughout the southern United States, the home of the Sacred Harp tradition.
-His song about the end of the Newfoundland fishery, “No More Fish, No Fishermen” has been sung in concert by such folk legends as Lou Killen and Gordon Bok and was a favourite of the late Helen Schneyer; his Cole Porter-inspired “Having a Drink with Jane” has been recorded by Eve Goldberg, Claudia Schmidt, and Jane Voss.
+His song about the end of the Newfoundland fishery, “No More Fish, No Fishermen” has been sung in concert by such folk legends as Lou Killen and Gordon Bok and was a favourite of Helen Schneyer; his Cole Porter-inspired “Having a Drink with Jane” has been recorded by Eve Goldberg, Claudia Schmidt, and Jane Voss.

 Songwriter for Hire